cap-js/docs/guides/providing-services.md

 POST .../sue/Foo(2)/Sue.order {"x":1} // bound action
 ```

 > Note: You always need to add the `()` for functions, even if no arguments are required.
 For reasons of compliance with the OData standard, bound actions/functions always need to be prefixed with the service's name.
+Node.js enables calling bound actions/functions without the necessity of prefixing them with the service name.

 <br>